qqandy0120/AICUP-2023-Team-3455/README.md

 - `do_test`: whether to do testing, 1 for yes, 0 for no.
 - `do_dynamic_load_neg`: whether to do dynamic load neg dataset, 1 for yes, 0 for no.
 - `do_single_evi_train`: whether to concat single evi when training.
+- `do_t2s`: whether to convert traditional Chinese to simplified Chinese
 - `do_concat_page_name_train`: whether to concat page name in front of evi when training.
 - `test_size`: how much ratio to split Dev data from all.
 - `freeze_ratio`: how much ratio to freeze the model weight.